sradc/sradc.github.io/_posts/2023-11-26-gridnotes.md

 ---
 layout: post
-title:  "Demo: Gridnotes - an infinite 2D text editor"
+title:  "Gridnotes - an infinite 2D text editor"
 date: 2023-11-26 00:00:00 +0000
-date_edited: 2023-11-26 00:00:00 +0000
+date_edited: 2025-05-31 00:00:00 +0000
 categories:
 comments: true
-nolink: true
+nolink: false
 ---

-Gridnotes (working title) is an infinite 2D text editor.
+Gridnotes is an infinite 2D text editor I made.

 If you are using Firefox or Chrome, on Desktop, try out the demo: [here](https://gridnotes.io/v1/)